Noemie Decompte Regularization¶

 - Optionally a positive phase: replacement care acts with corrected data

-Two types of regularization exist: - Full cancellation (negative-only): all care acts from the original payment are cancelled - Amendment (negative + positive): some care acts are cancelled and replaced with corrected ones
+Three types of regularization exist: - Full cancellation (negative-only): all care acts from the original payment are cancelled - Amendment (negative + positive): negative care acts are matched 1:1 with positive counterparts (same care code, corrected data) - Drop-and-replace (negative + positive): - Amendment: some negative care acts match positive ones () - Cancellation: some negative care acts don't match any positive - Replacement: some positive care acts don't match any negative

 High-Level Flow¶